John-Nik/portfolio/README.md

 **0.5.7:** Fixed the problem where on mobile browsers the footer would not be within the viewer's viewport due to the browser's ui hiding it

 **0.5.8:** Testing the "minimal-ui" meta tag to remove safari's UI when on mobile version, making it a better user experience

+**0.5.9:** Changed the styling for the mobile version and made everything mode compact